-“Rust Creek” is a classic 85 minute thriller in a 105 minute wrapper, a visceral enough hillbilly meth cooks take a hostage tale whose many sins might be corrected by pacing.’
+“Rust Creek” is a classic 85 minute thriller in a 105 minute wrapper, a visceral enough hillbilly meth cooks take a hostage tale whose many sins might be corrected by pacing.

-It’s reasonably well thought out and cast, but it’s slow.
+It’s reasonably well thought-out and cast, but it’s slow.
 And with slack pacing come sloppy lapses in logic, delaying the inevitable in ways that aren’t helpful.

-Hermione Corfield of “Mission: Impossible — Rogue Nation” is Sawyer Scott, a Kentucky college coed we meet as she running laps.
+Hermione Corfield of “Mission: Impossible — Rogue Nation” is Sawyer Scott, a Kentucky college coed we meet as she runs laps.
 She’s fit, she’s confident of this job interview she has in D.C. and perhaps too confident in her ancient Jeep Grand Cherokee and her phone’s GPS.

 Because yelling at the phone in the middle of Appalachia never helps.

 “This doesn’t make any sense.
 Just REROUTE me!”

 Sawyer is lost, and the good ol’boys who offer “assistance” are a reminder that there’s no such thing as “good” ol’boys in the movies.

 “These woods, they can be a crazy place,” offers the smarter brother (Micah Hauptman, oozing bad intentions).
 “You look upset.”